9 Standout memories of Utrecht, Netherlands

 If you are in Utrecht for an evening be sure to follow the Trajectum Lumen tour, here is a taster of a post come.

-Our accommodation while we were in Haarlem, was at the NH Centre Hotel, a relatively large hotel.
+Our accommodation while we were in Utrecht, was at the NH Centre Hotel, a relatively large hotel.
 Parking is available but at a secure offsite location.

 The location was pretty good only a few minutes’ walk to the Old Town.